 I’m covering here as much as I could but I’m sure there are more.
 As of now, here are some tips and tricks to get you started with LifeAfter:

-From the beginning during the creation of your character, you get to choose your dog type.
+From the beginning during the creation of your character, you get to choose your dog.
 On my first character, I chose a Doberman.
-Later on, I read from a veteran player to choose a Labrador because you’ll be given with 2 extra storage slots.
+Later on, I read from a veteran player to choose a Labrador because you’ll be given 2 extra storage slots.
 I chose Labrador when I created a new character.

 This is Matilda and you can find her at Hope 101.
 You can look for her when you want to set your dog habit or wish to change it.
 To change it, it will cost you 1000 gold bars.